NHET-Sim Executive Committee

 Professor Debra Nestel (Chair)

-Debra Nestel is Professor of Simulation Education in Healthcare, Gippsland Medical School (GMS), School of Rural Health, Monash University, Australia.
+Debra Nestel is Professor of Simulation Education in Healthcare, HealthPEER and School of Rural Health, Monash University, Australia.
 Over the last 30 years, she has worked at the University of Hong Kong and Imperial College London.
 Her research interests include the role of simulation in supporting learning.
 Debra pioneered the concept of patient-focused simulation with her colleague Roger Kneebone.
 The approach has been adopted internationally for teaching, learning and assessing procedural skills in medical education.

 Debra has extensive experience of working with simulated patients to support the development of communication and other professional skills.
 This experience includes scenario development, training methods for role portrayal and feedback to learners.
 A thread through much of her work is the need for authentic simulation.
 In simulated patient methodology this means offering authentic patient perspectives.